 Medicare Advantage plans don’t come with a set cost like Original Medicare does.
 You’ll always pay your Part B premium (and, if applicable, the Part A premium), but beyond that, costs vary widely with Medicare Advantage.

-In 2021, about 99% of people with Medicare had access to at least one Medicare Advantage plan without a monthly premium, according to our analysis of CMS data.
-But the cost of these plans wasn’t high even with a premium.
-Overall, the average MA premium in 2021 was just over $26 a month.
+In 2023, nearly all people with Medicare (99.8%) will have access to at least one Medicare Advantage plan without a monthly premium, according to our analysis of CMS data.
+But the cost of these plans isn’t high even with a premium.
+CMS reported that the average cost of a Medicare Advantage plan in 2023 will be $18 a month.

 Plus, unlike Original Medicare, Medicare Advantage plans have to cap out-of-pocket expenses for the year.
-In 2021, no MA plan can have a higher cap than $7,550 for in-network Part A and Part B services (with an $11,300 max for in- and out-of-network services combined).
+In 2023, no MA plan can have a higher cap than $8,300 for in-network Part A and Part B services (out-of-network costs may have a higher cap allowance).
 That’s just the upper limit.
 Plans can have lower caps, but they can’t exceed the amount set by the government.

 Medicare Advantage plans also have different cost-sharing amounts.
 You might have a $20 copay to see your doctor when you’re sick, for example, instead of that 20% coinsurance rate for Part B with Original Medicare.
 You could also save on hospital costs, with lower coinsurance rates per day or coverage for an unlimited number of stays.